-Leading players in the AI-based skincare recommendation systems space in terms of patents filed are Henkel, Procter & Gamble, L'Oreal, Shiseido, and Unilever.
-In 2020, L'Oreal unveiled an AI-based 6.5-inch device that provides personalised on-the-spot cosmetic and skincare formulae.
+Leading players in the AI-based skincare recommendation systems space in terms of patents filed are Henkel, Procter & Gamble, Bizmodeline, L'Oreal, Shiseido, and Unilever.
+In 2020, L'Oreal unveiled an AI-based 6.5-inch device that provides personalized on-the-spot cosmetic and skincare formulae.
 It’s an at-home system that consists of a streamlined four-step process.
-These formulae become more and more personalised over time as the device gathers more data about the consumer’s skincare preferences.
+These formulae become more and more personalized over time as the device gathers more data about the consumer’s skincare preferences.

-Leading players in the space in terms of application diversity are Procter & Gamble, Sony Group, Shiseido, and Chanel Parfums Beaute.
+Leading players in the space in terms of application diversity are Aquavit Pharmaceuticals, Amorepacific Group, and Procter & Gamble.

-Leading players in terms of geographic reach are Milbon, Unilever, Shiseido, and LG.
+Leading players in terms of geographic reach are Unilever, Sony Group, Shiseido, and LG.

-Consumers are increasingly becoming more interested in skincare fuelled by the focus on health and self-care during the pandemic.
-However, as different people have different skin types, personalised skincare will grow in momentum in the coming years.
+Consumers are increasingly becoming more interested in skincare fueled by the focus on health and self-care during the pandemic.
+However, as different people have different skin types, personalized skincare will grow in momentum in the coming years.

-To further understand the key themes and technologies disrupting the retail industry, access GlobalData’s latest thematic research report on Artificial Intelligence in Retail.
+To further understand the key themes and technologies disrupting the retail industry, access GlobalData’s latest thematic research report on Artificial Intelligence (AI) in Retail and Apparel.